Provincial Antigen Testing Program

 4. Individuals who receive a positive result using a rapid antigen test should review ‘What your test result means’ and follow the Management of Cases and Contacts of COVID-19 in Ontario.

-5. Rapid antigen tests should not be used to return employees or individuals to the workplace who should otherwise stay home based on current public health guidance.
-A workplace that chooses to set up an on-site rapid antigen testing clinic can elect to follow any workflow/process that is operationally feasible and follows appropriate IPAC and health and safety protocols.
+5. Rapid antigen tests should not be used to screen employees or individuals at the workplace who should otherwise stay home based on current public health guidance.

-How does my Workplace Dispose of Used Rapid Antigen Tests?
+How to Dispose of Used Rapid Antigen Tests

 Waste generated from rapid antigen tests is considered a hazardous waste under the Environmental Protection Act.
 The Ontario government made amendments to the regulation governing hazardous waste management to exempt waste from these tests from collecting, storage and transportation requirements as long as the waste is disposed in Ontario.
 This waste must still be disposed of at a waste facility approved to handle biomedical waste.
 In addition, those collecting, storing or transporting these tests should follow Ontario’s guidance on the Safe Handling and Management of Rapid Antigen COVID-19 Testing Waste.